Trump’s Missile Attack On Syria: What Possible Consequences Lie Ahead For The United States?

 — Sean Spicer (@PressSec) April 7, 2017

-Trump has called for other countries to band together to end the bloodshed in Syria and he is looking for more support in the battle against them.
+Trump has called for other countries to band together to end the bloodshed in Syria and he is looking for more support in the battle ahead.

-CNBC is reporting that the U.S. missiles hit aircraft and infrastructure including the runway at the base in Syria.
-As of this writing, there is no word on any casualties as of yet as reported by NBC News, but it is being said that people were not targeted.
+CNBC is reporting that the U.S. missiles hit aircraft and infrastructure, including the runway at the base in Syria.
+As of this writing, there is no word on any casualties as of yet, as reported by NBC News, but it is being said that people were not targeted.

 Reports are coming out that Russia was made aware of the missile attack on Syria before it took place, and warnings were issued to President Trump.
-According to Express, Russia’s deputy UN Vladimir Safronkov gave stern words about what could possibly happen if they followed through with their bombing plan.
+According to Express, Russia’s deputy UN envoy, Vladimir Safronkov, gave stern words about what could possibly happen if they followed through with their bombing plan.

 “Think about negative consequences.